uvacobi/rna_seq_lesson/introduction.md

 - Sequence Duplication Levels: A distribution of duplicated sequences.
 In sequencing, we expect most reads to only occur once.
 If some sequences are occurring more than once, it might indicate enrichment bias (e.g. from PCR).
 If the samples are high coverage (or RNA-seq or amplicon), this might not be true.
 - Overrepresented sequences: A list of sequences that occur more frequently than would be expected by chance.
-- Adapter Content: a graph indicating where adapater sequences occur in the reads.
+- Adapter Content: a graph indicating where adapter sequences occur in the reads.

 <img src="../assets/images/fastqc8.png" width="400px" alt="fastqc8">